Scientific-Artificial-Intelligence-Lab/kd/README.md

 Each helper returns a `VizResult` containing saved paths, warnings, and the normalized contract data (`ResidualPlotData`, `OptimizationHistoryData`, `FieldComparisonData`).
-See `notes/viz/viz_helpers.md` for intent details and adapter status.
 After fitting a model, a few such helpers are usually enough to produce PNG figures for equations, fields and residuals under the configured `save_dir` (for example `artifacts/...`).
+For runnable usage, see `examples/README.md` and the helper functions in `kd/viz/api.py`.

 ## Package layout